weakish/docs-en/views/rest_api.md

 ## Schema

-You can use REST API to fetch data schema of your application.
+You can use REST API to fetch the data schema of your application.
 For security concerns, master key is required to fetch data schema.

 To fetch the schema of all classes: